Desbeers/Make-Books/sample book/03 03 Latex.md

 ---

 There was, and still is, a lot to learn for me when it comes to LaTeX.
 But, that’s the reason why I use it.
-I like the challenge and even more I like the great results you can get if you just keep trying hard enough!
+I like the challenge and even more I like the great results you can get if you just keep trying hard enough.

 ## The template